keenanwulffcolo/ECEN_3360_Final_Project_Report/ECEN_3360_Final_Project.md

 The process that leads to pairing starts with one or both devices advertising, or putting a packet into the air containing information such as the device name and manufacturer, and flags giving the support and intended use of the device.
 The master device search through the advertising packets, and selects the correct one, often with user inputs.
 It is at this point that pairing is initiated.

 Once the two devices are paired, the master device chooses a profile in which to operate.
 Profiles are protocol for general use-cases associated with Bluetooth.
-There are protocols for headsets, medical devices, video distribution, and more, but we're concerned in this project with the Serial Port Profile (SPP), which allows Bluetooth to emulate a traditional RS-232 serial port, and by extension, UART
+There are protocols for headsets, medical devices, video distribution, and more, but we're concerned in this project with the Serial Port Profile (SPP), which allows Bluetooth to emulate a traditional RS-232 serial port, and by extension, UART.

+On the other end of our project, there is a ultraviolet photodiode and ultraviolet (UV) light emitting diode (LED) pair.
+The LED emits UV light when put in forward bias, and the photodiode acts as a "receiver;" it overcomes the reverse bias put on it when receiving UV light, and thus starts conducting current.

+Finally, there was one technology cut from our project: the I2C gyroscope.